freeradical13/freeradical13.github.io/index.md

     1. A tRNA exits the ribosome at the [E-site][].
     1. A tRNA bound to the ribosome at the [P-site][] adds its amino acid to the new polypeptide chain and moves to the E-site.
     1. A tRNA and amino acid pair for the next codon binds to the ribosome at the [A-site][] (A for aminoacyl) and moves to the P-site when the other tRNA moves from the P-site to the E-site.
-    1. If multiple ribosomes may use a single mRNA in sequence, this complex is called a polyribosome (or [polysome][]).
+    1. If multiple ribosomes use a single mRNA in sequence, this complex is called a polyribosome (or [polysome][]).

 ### Gene Expression